devinbowler/Architecture535-ISA/README.md

 ### Building and Running

 #### Building and running Simulator
 You can compile and run the simulator using the scripts in the scripts folder.
+Before running, ensure there is a .venv in the gui folder if needed and ensure all requirements have been installed.

 ### Linux
 ```bash